Aksharaya: Controversy

-The movie depicted a scene where a child and his mother both get into a bathtub nude.
+The film depicted a scene where a child and his mother both get into a bathtub nude.
 After the child overcomes the initial shock of seeing his mother completely nude, he insists on being breastfed — a request which the mother forcefully turns down.
 A Sri Lankan government minister banned the film despite the fact that Sri Lanka's censorship body, the Public Performance Board (PPB), had cleared it for adult viewership in local screenings.